Day 1: Arrive in Quito, Ecuador

 Day 10: Return to Quito

 This morning, we’ll have a leisurely breakfast on board, before saying goodbye to the yacht crew and returning by panga to Baltra for our flights back to Quito.
 Today is a perfect transition day for finding our land legs again after being out to sea for a week.
 Once back in Quito, an MTS representative will meet us and transfer us to our hotel, where we’ll bid our guide and fellow travelers a fond adios.
-We should arrive at the hotel around 3:30pm, allowing us a little extra time this afternoon for last-minute souvenir shopping, local sightseeing or some well-deserved rest.
-Dinner is on your own tonight.
+We should arrive at the hotel around 3:30pm, allowing us a little extra time this afternoon for last-minute souvenir shopping, local sightseeing or some well-deserved rest. inner is on your own tonight.